slamice/wri/hipsters/first-draft/outline.md

 Tour: A thing he sets to do but puts no effort towards, sabotaging himself and making it unacheivable.

-Visa: A thing he has no control over but decides to live under.
+Visa: A thing he has no control over but decides to live under because it's an excuse to stay, easier than to leave.

-meditating: useless without purpose
+meditating: Useless without purpose

-family: enforce some sort of values
+family: Enforce some sort of values

 All people except family: re-enforce same lie to eachother